-Starting a new activity or hobby is great for mental health.
+Starting a new activity or hobby is great to make you feel better.
 Learning something new keeps our brain sharp.
 In addition, having a goal or positive outcome gives us a more hopeful outlook since we have something to look forward to.
 This winter, learn a new skill, take up a hobby, try a new sport, or try something else you’ve always wanted to do.
+Stop putting it off.

 While summer may be the ideal time to do this, we probably need the stimulation more in the winter, especially for those who suffer from seasonal depression.
 If you’ve always wanted to learn to play the banjo or you have any other unfulfilled goal, then let this winter be the time to achieve it.

 Beat Seasonal Depression

 I hope you found these tips helpful.
 They should go a long way in making this winter more fun and happy.
 But, don’t just read them.
 Beating seasonal depression requires you to put them into practice.
 Don’t wait for the winter blues to take hold.
 Start acting on these tips before the depression arrives!

 Once again, remember to seek help if you are seriously depressed.